 - (1) All required courses must be completed. - a.
-Grades for all nursing courses must be at 75% or higher. - b.
-Student has achieved Level I or higher on all core course ATI proctored exams, and all remediation has been completed. - c.
+Grades for all nursing courses must be at 75% or higher (exam average). - b.
 If a nursing course includes both theory and clinical content, the student must pass both the theory and clinical components in order to complete the course satisfactorily.
-(Please see Grading and Evaluation Policy). - d.
-Official transcripts must be on file for all courses that have been transferred. - (2) All financial responsibilities must be met and all materials that have been borrowed (i.e. library books or lab supplies) must be returned. - (3) Completion of a standardized NCLEX readiness test, with attainment of a passing score. - a.
-All students will have four mandatory NCLEX readiness exams administered to them.
-For students who have not passed any scheduled exams, another NCLEX-readiness exam may be offered before graduation. - b.
-If the student does not achieve a desired score on at least one of the NCLEXreadiness exams, he/she will receive a failing grade in N231 and will not graduate. - (4) At the beginning of the final semester, the student must complete an Application for Graduation form.
+(Please see Grading and Evaluation Policy). - c.
+Official transcripts must be on file for all courses that have been transferred. - (2) All financial responsibilities must be met and all materials that have been borrowed (i.e. library books or lab supplies) must be returned. - (3) At the beginning of the final semester, the student must complete an Application for Graduation form through Empower.
 A graduation fee will be charged and listed on the student's invoice.
-This fee includes GLHSON pin and graduation uniform.
+This fee includes GLHSON pin and graduation uniform and other associated fees.
 This fee is non-refundable.
 The student will acquire the pin upon graduation from the program.